On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack: Defense Evaluation

-We conduct the experiments on five representative datasets: Bank Marketing (BM)~\cite{MoroCR14}, Credit Card Fraud Detection (CCFD)~\cite{YehL09a}, Medical-MNIST (MMNIST)~\cite{medicalmnist}, CIFAR10~\cite{krizhevsky2009learning}, and KDD-CUP~\cite{TavallaeeBLG09}.
-The choice of datasets follows the common practice of prior VFL studies~\cite{HuangW023,LuoWXO21,naseri2023badvfl}.
-BM has 82,376 samples, 63 features, and 2 classes.
-CCFD has 569,614 samples, 29 features, and two classes.
-MMNIST has 58,954 medical images (64$\times$64) of 6 classes, and CIFAR10 has 50,000 images (3$\times$32$\times$32) of 10 classes.
-KDD-CUP is a large-scale tabular dataset with 4,898,431 samples, 33 features, and 5 classes.
+\myparagraph{Configurations.} We validate \method on the same four datasets and models as Sec.~\ref{subsec:attack_eval_setup}.
+To additionally assess the efficiency, we further evaluate it on a large-scale KDD Cup 1999 dataset (KDD-CUP)~\cite{TavallaeeBLG09}.
 Common VFL datasets (e.g. BM, CCFD, MMNIST, and CIFAR10 datasets) typically contain tens of thousands of samples, whereas the KDD-CUP dataset reaches a million-scale magnitude (10 to 100 times larger).
-Thus, KDD-CUP dataset is used to evaluate the efficiency (Sec.~\ref{subsec:system_efficiency}) and scalability (Sec.~\ref{subsec:scalability}) of \method.
-Tbl.~\ref{tab:dataset} shows the feature split rule.
-Recall that in Sec.~\ref{subsec:vfl}, we consider one $\mathcal{P}_t$ and one $\mathcal{P}_d$.
-Therefore, we divide the data into two parts along the feature dimension and hold them in two parties.
+KDD-CUP dataset is used to evaluate the efficiency (Sec.~\ref{subsec:system_efficiency}) and scalability (Sec.~\ref{subsec:scalability}) of \method.
+The VFL partitioning scheme is shown in Tbl.~\ref{tab:dataset} and Tbl.~\ref{tab:model_split}.
+We follow prior literature to set the communication cost between \data and \coord as 1 second~\cite{Jiang0C24}.